ID-Animator: Zero-Shot Identity-Preserving Human Video Generation: Related Work

+Subject-driven video generation aims at generating videos containing customized subjects.
 Research on subject-driven video generation is still in its early stages, with two notable works being VideoBooth~\cite{jiang2023videobooth} and MagicMe~\cite{ma2024magic}.
 VideoBooth~\cite{jiang2023videobooth} strives to generate videos that maintain high consistency with the input subject by utilizing the subject's clip feature and latent embedding obtained through a VAE encoder.
-This approach offers more fine-grained information than ID-preserving generation methods; however, its limitation remains as the subjects required to be present in the training data, such as cats, dogs, and vehicles, which results in a restricted range of applicable subjects.
+This approach offers more fine-grained information than ID-preserving generation methods; however, its limitation remains the subjects required to be present in the training data, such as cats, dogs, and vehicles, which results in a restricted range of applicable subjects.
 MagicMe~\cite{ma2024magic}, on the other hand, is more closely related to the ID-preserving generation task.
 It learns ID-related representations by generating unique prompt tokens for each ID.
 However, this method requires separate training for each ID, making it unable to achieve zero-shot training-free capabilities.
 This limitation poses a challenge for its practical application.
 Our proposed method distinguishes itself from these two approaches by being applicable to any human image without necessitating retraining during inference.